Associate automated tests with test cases

 Consider using Visual Studio to associate automated tests with a test case when:

-You created a manual test case that you later decide is a good test to automate, but you still want to be able to run that test as part of a test plan.
+- You created a manual test case that you later decide is a good test to automate, but you still want to be able to run that test as part of a test plan.
 Tests can be run in the CI/CD pipeline by choosing the test plan or test suite in the settings of the Visual Studio Test task.
 Automated tests can also be run from the Test Plans web portal.
-If you are using XAML builds you can also run these automated tests by using Microsoft Test Manager.
+If you're using XAML builds, you can also run these automated tests by using Microsoft Test Manager.

-Check your test project into an Azure DevOps or Team Foundation Server (TFS) repository.
+- Check your test project into an Azure DevOps.

-Create a build pipeline for your project, ensuring that it contains the automated test.
-What are the differences if I am still using a XAML build?
+- Create a build pipeline for your project and ensure that it contains the automated test.
+What are the differences if I'm still using a XAML build?